architolk/retroclock/coding/README.md

 ### M3 P configuration mode

 In set alarm mode, the display will show seconds (both dots off) or minutes (right dot is flashing) or hours (left dot is flashing).
 In set alarm mode the numbers themselves are also flashing.
-Hours are displayed as "H1" to "H9".
+Hours are displayed as "H1" to "H9" for alarm 1, 2 and 3, and as numbers for alarm 4, 5 and 6.
+Seconds are only displayed for alarms 1, 2 and 3.

 - B1: toggle between seconds, minutes and hours;
 - B2: back to M0 mode;
 - B3: add one;
 - B1+B3: go back to configuration mode.

+Alarms 1, 2 and 3 are countdown alarms: these alarms sound after a specified interval and after the corresponding button is pressed.

+Alarms 4, 5 and 6 are clock alarms: these alarms sound at a specified point in time.

 ### M3 M melody configuration mode